jamesjsakala/winbackup/README.md

  # Settings (Files)

   For MySQL Databases Edit : C:\JBACKUP\MySQLDBsToBackUp.txt

   Add Databases to backup.
-1 on each line
+1 on each line.
+  NOTE : The Script assumes your XAMP is installed in : C:\xampp.
+         If not editthe script variables accordingly.

   For Microsoft SQL Server Databases Edit : C:\JBACKUP\DBsToBackUp.txt